 If you’re a side sleeper, the Travelrest is the best inflatable travel pillow for you.
 This unique design looks like a cushioned seatbelt—it can be attached to the side of your airplane seatrest, headrest of a car, or just worn across your body.
 Even though the pillow is large, it inflates quickly and deflates into a small package that’s easy to pack.

-If you just want to put your head down and go to sleep, the Senczo Travel Pillow actually allows you to do that (assuming the person in front of you hasn’t reclined all the way back).
-It inflates to a height of 21 inches, so you can rest your head face down on it.
+If you just want to put your head down and go to sleep, the HOMCA Travel Pillow actually allows you to do that (assuming the person in front of you hasn’t reclined all the way back).
+It inflates to a height of 21 inches, so you can rest your head face-down.
 There’s a face cradle in the top (like a massage table) that allows you to breathe, and arm holes in the side, so you can hug the pillow to keep it in place.

 The Hoodie Pillow feels like sleeping in your favorite sweatshirt—if your favorite sweatshirt offered an eyeshade and neck support.
 A cozy hood with adjustable drawstrings can be pulled over your eyes to block out light and keep your head warm (and also separate you from a less-than-clean plane or train seat), while the attached inflatable pillow supports your head.

 Looking for the best inflatable travel pillows for camping?
-This one from CHPRED is ultra-lightweight (just 3.1 ounces) and folds up to be smaller than a soda can, so you will barely notice it in your hiking pack.
-It inflates quickly to be a full size pillow, and is ergonomically designed to cradle your head while you sleep.
+This one from Trekology is ultra-lightweight (just 3.1 ounces) and folds up to be smaller than a soda can, so you will barely notice it in your pack.
+It inflates quickly to be a full-size pillow, and is ergonomically designed to cradle your head while you sleep.

 Klymit Pillow X